2007–08 York City F.C. season

 The 2007–08 season was the 86th season of competitive association football and fourth season in the Football Conference played by York City Football Club, a professional football club based in York, North Yorkshire, England.
 They finished in 17th place in the 24-team 2007–08 Conference Premier.

 York entered the 2007–08 FA Cup in the fourth qualifying round, losing to Havant & Waterlooville at home.
 They reached the semi-final of the 2007–08 FA Trophy, being beaten by Torquay United.
-York were knocked out in the fifth round of the 2007–08 Conference League Cup, after a penalty shoot-out defeat at home to Northwich Victoria.
+York were knocked out in the Northern section fifth round of the 2007–08 Conference League Cup, after a penalty shoot-out defeat at home to Northwich Victoria.

 34 players made at least one appearance in nationally organised first-team competition, and there were 16 different goalscorers.
 Winger Martyn Woolford played in all 57 first-team matches over the season.
 Onome Sodje and Woolford finished as joint top scorers with 17 goals each.
 Sodje scored 14 in league competition, two in the FA Cup and one in the Conference League Cup, while Woolford scored 14 in league competition, two in the FA Trophy and one in the Conference League Cup.
 The winner of the Clubman of the Year award was David McGurk.